LouisMazel/maz-ui/packages/docs/docs/components/maz-dropdown.md

 ### Custom control element

-You can provide a HTML element or a component to replace the default button
+You can provide an HTML element or a component to replace the default button

 ::: warning
 Add `tabindex="-1"` attribute to your element to avoid a double focus with Tab key